EugenCojocaruRom/Extra-Exercises/README.md

 # Extra-Exercises

-This repository contains some exercises I got from various coding-related websites (e.g. LeetCode, w3resource, HackerRank) and that I worked on to get accustomed to coding.
+This repository contains some exercises I got from various coding-related websites (e.g. LeetCode, w3resource, HackerRank, Codecademy) and that I worked on to get accustomed to coding.

 NOTE: I will update this description as I progress.